williambq/AppNoticeSDK-Android/README.md

 * __Withdrawl of Consent:__ You must do one of these two things:
   1. If a tracker is enabled and can be disabled or stopped in the current session, that tracker must be turned off in a way that it is no longer tracking the user in this session and future sessions.
   2. If a tracker is enabled and it can NOT be turned off or disabled in the current session, you must notify the user that they will continue to be tracked until the app is restarted.
 Then when the app is restarted, don't start the specified trackers.

-##Upgrade
-To upgrade an existing project to the latest version of the App Notice SDK, see the [Upgrade document](Upgrade.md).

 ##Use the App Notice SDK as an AAR